Last modified: Jan. 5, 2020, 5:08 p.m.

-This species is only known from one old record in 1925 in the province of Hainaut.
+This species is only known from one old record in 1925 in HA.
 At present, it is considered extinct in Belgium.

 The forewings of this moth are ochreous to brown with lighter longitudinal stripes.
 Wingspan is 14–17 mm.
 The antennae are thickened at the base, they are alternately ringed but obscure.

 This species constructs a yellow-brown lobe case of 10–12 mm in length when reaching its full development.
 The mouth angle is circa 80°.